 Children are welcome to worship with their families, but they are also welcome to engage with Scripture and faith in a more active format in Sunday School during the first half of the service.

 Sunday School for children ages 4-middle school occurs during worship, in the Jenks Room from the Sunday after Labor Day until early June.
-This year we are Building Faith Brick by Brick–we hear a story from the Bible and then respond by building related creations with Lego blocks!
 Children rejoin their families in the worship service during the Peace.
 Sunday School is coordinated by a group of adults, all of whom have been certified in the SafeGuarding God’s Children Program.
 For more information about Sunday School, or to register a child, speak with Deacon Mary Ann or Karen Tripodi.

 Coffee Hour and Fellowship